In most areas, you don't need to use Markdown or HTML to format your content, and instead, you can use the simple rich-text Editor to format content.

-Learn how to naturally format your content with Markdown syntax.
+This help doc explains how to format your content in a natural way with the Markdown syntax if you are using the Code entry of the content box.
 It is as easy as writing plain text.
 Markdown supports the following formatting options: Headings, Bold, Italics, Links, Images, Lists, Quotes, Horizontal Line, and Tables.

 In this article